-I went to a baby shower for a sweet friend a couple of weeks ago, and we tested a few old wives’ tales to predict the gender.
+I went to a baby shower for a sweet friend a couple of weeks ago, and we tested a few old wives’ tales to predict the gender instead of looking at a home gender test Australia and other countries can provide.
 The tales ranged from intriguing to ridiculous (if the maternal grandmother has gray hair, then the baby is a boy.
 So gray-haired grandmas can only have grandsons!?)
 But it turns out that some of the lore isn’t so far-fetched.
 Today, I’m putting on my detective cap and investigating some well known old wives’ tales.
 These aren’t just about gender, but pregnancy in general.

 This post is part of a virtual baby shower, so be sure to find the links at the end when you’re done reading!
 I have several blogging friends who have either just had a little one (Heidi from Grow Family Love) or are expecting little ones in the next couple of months (Jessica from Intentional in Life and Julie from Jules and Co).
 As a way to celebrate these sweet new babies, a few bloggers and I teamed up to throw them a “party”!
 In it, you’ll find links full of mom advice, baby gear that you do and don’t need, and even what NOT to do at a baby shower.
 But first up- the entertainment 🙂